 This unit examines issues such as how businesses meet customer needs, managing people and the role of entrepreneurs and leaders.
 It also considers globalisation, global markets, and companies.
+35% weighting of final qualification.

 Paper 2: Business activities, decisions and strategy